Why We Advocate

 The decision-maker is any individual or body that has the power to address the issue or solve the problem.
 Decision-makers include elected and appointed officials, legislative bodies, school boards, county commissioners, and judges.

 Every PTA member can be an effective advocate.
 The process is always the same: identify, research and understand the issue; identify, research and understand the decision-maker; and develop and communicate the message.
 The process is not always easy, and dedication and perseverance are usually required.
-Sometimes success is achieved quickly, sometimes slowly.

 Knowledge is Power: 10 Tips for Effective Advocacy